Mithun1508/ShoPperZ-Full-stack-website/README.md

 npm install axios --save

-Navbar
+# Navbar

 A Vue component is divided into three parts,

-Template: this defines with HTML this component will render, it could be written using HTML or other components, in the case above we used some components, for instance, v-app-bar
+1)Template: this defines with HTML this component will render, it could be written using HTML or other components, in the case above we used some components, for instance, v-app-bar

-Script: in this section we set the logic of the component when we need to implement an action when the user clicks on a button, checks some data, retrieves some data from the server and etc, this is the part that will deal with the computation of the component.
+2)Script: in this section we set the logic of the component when we need to implement an action when the user clicks on a button, checks some data, retrieves some data from the server and etc, this is the part that will deal with the computation of the component.

-Style (optional): this section will be used when you want to customize some CSS style for this particular component, so all CSS should be placed here.
+3) Style (optional): this section will be used when you want to customize some CSS style for this particular component, so all CSS should be placed here.
 Create a new file inside the components folder, name it Navbar.vue and paste this content in it:

 $ cd client